-The quality of immune responses is considered to critically determine outcomes after infection, after vaccination, or in the context of antitumor immunity.
-However, only few tools enable assessment of parameters that unequivocally reflect functional superiority of molecular or cellular immune features in humans.
-Among those, quantification of neutralizing antibody levels is key to estimate antiviral protection, e.g., against SARS-CoV-2 (1) or influenza virus (2).
-Long-term nonprogression after human immunodeficiency virus (HIV) infection has been found to correlate with increased quantities of polyfunctional T cells (3, 4) that are also characteristically enriched in individuals experiencing mild versus severe SARS-CoV-2 infections (5).
-Vice versa, immunophenotyping of patients with COVID-19 suggested that preconditions such as higher comorbidity index or advanced age are associated with reduced frequencies of virus-reactive IFN- γ -secreting

-T helper (Th) cells in infected individuals (6), contributing to undesirable COVID-19 prognosis.
-The concept of altered T cell function in severe disease was further substantiated by Bacher et al., showing that SARS-CoV-2-specific, in vitro-generated short-term T cell lines of nonhospitalized patients responded to lower antigen concentrations than those from severe cases (7), indicating higher functional avidity.
+The quality of immune responses is considered to critically determine outcomes after infection, vaccination or in context with anti-tumor immunity.
+However, only few tools allow assessment of parameters that unequivocally reflect functional superiority of molecular or cellular immune features in humans.
+Among those, quantification of neutralizing antibody levels is key to estimate antiviral protection e.g. against SARS-CoV2 (1) or influenza virus (2).
+Long-term non-progression after Human immunodeficiency virus (HIV) infection has been found to correlate with increased quantities of polyfunctional T cells (3, 4) that are also characteristically enriched in individuals experiencing mild vs. severe SARS-CoV2 infections (5).
+Vice versa, immunophenotyping of COVID-19 patients suggested that preconditions such as higher comorbidity index or advanced age are associated with reduced frequencies of virus-reactive interferon gamma (IFN γ) secreting T helper cells in infected individuals (6), contributing undesirable COVID19- prognosis.
+The concept of altered T cell function in severe disease was further substantiated by Bacher et al., showing that SARS-CoV2-specific, in vitro generated short-term T cell lines of non-hospitalized patients respond to lower antigen concentrations than those from severe cases (7), indicating higher functional avidity.

-The limitations of such a labor- and time-intensive approach for large-scale individual evaluation have been recently overcome by data from Loyal et al., revealing that CD4+ T cells with reduced surface CD3 expression show increased functional avidity in SARS-CoV-2-infected individuals (8).
-Although loss of TCR (9) or CD3 expression in response to T cell stimulation has been described earlier for both CD4+ (10) and CD8+ subsets (11), CD3-diminished or -negative T cells have been excluded from studies comprehensively assessing vaccine-specific immunity so far.
-We therefore set out to compare classical CD3+CD4+ Th cell responses with those of their CD3- counterparts in healthy individuals after standard SARS-CoV-2 mRNA vaccination and in response to viral recall antigens.
-Our analyses demonstrate that vaccine-specific CD3- Th cells are superior with respect to their functional avidity and show distinct metabolic programming, and their reduced mobilization into novel vaccine-induced immune responses is characteristic for an aging immune system.
-In summary, our data suggest that identification of high-avidity Th cells based on activation-induced downregulation of CD3 could serve as an important tool for risk assessment of vulnerable patient groups in the context of vaccination or infection and might facilitate selection of superior clones for therapeutic purposes such as adoptive T cell transfer.
+The limitations of such labor and time-intensive approach for large-scale individual evaluation have been recently overcome by data from Loyal et al., revealing that CD4+ T cells with reduced surface CD3 expression show increased functional avidity in SARS-CoV2 infected individuals (8).
+Although loss of T cell receptor- (9) or CD3-expression in response to T cell stimulation has been described earlier for both CD4+ (10) and CD8+ subsets (11), CD3 dim or negative T cells have been excluded from studies comprehensively assessing vaccine-specific immunity so far.
+We therefore set out to compare classical CD3+CD4+ T helper cell responses with those of their CD3- counterparts in healthy individuals after standard SARS-CoV2 mRNA vaccination and in response to viral recall antigens.
+Our analyses demonstrate that vaccine-specific CD3- Th cells are superior with respect to their functional avidity, show distinct metabolic programming, and their reduced mobilization into novel vaccine-induced immune responses is characteristic for an ageing immune system.
+In summary, our data suggest that identification of high avidity T helper cells based on activation-induced downregulation of CD3 could serve as an important tool for risk assessment of vulnerable patient groups in the context of vaccination or infection and might facilitate selection of superior clones for therapeutical purposes such as adoptive T cell transfer.